Rachel Sung: Early life and education

-Sung is the daughter of Michael Sung and Tzuying Li, who met while at a table tennis tournament in college in Taiwan.
-Sung started playing table tennis at age seven.
-She has an older sister, Trinity, and a twin sister, Joanna, who is also a table tennis player.
+Sung is the daughter of Michael Sung and Tzuying Li, who met at a table tennis tournament while attending college in Taiwan.
+Sung began playing table tennis at age seven.
+She has an older sister, Trinity, and a twin sister, Joanna, who also plays table tennis.

-Sung attends the University of California, Los Angeles, where she is majoring in cognitive science, specializing in computer programming, with a minor in film, television and media.
-She was roommates with her doubles teammate and longtime friend Amy Wang.
+Sung attends the University of California, Los Angeles, majoring in cognitive science with a specialization in computer programming and a minor in film, television, and media.
+She was roommates with her doubles teammate Amy Wang.

 Career

-In November 2021, she competed at the 2021 World Table Tennis Championships in the doubles event with her twin sister Joanna.
-In December 2021 she competed at the 2021 ITTF World Youth Championships and won silver medals in the doubles and team events.
-She then competed at the 2022 Pan American Table Tennis Championships and won a gold medal in the doubles event, and a silver medal in the team event.
+In November 2021, Sung competed at the 2021 World Table Tennis Championships in the doubles event with her sister Joanna.
+In December 2021, she won silver medals in the doubles and team events at the 2021 ITTF World Youth Championships.
+She subsequently won a gold medal in doubles and a silver medal in the team event at the 2022 Pan American Table Tennis Championships.

-In November 2023, she competed at the 2023 Pan American Games and won gold medals in the doubles and team events.
+At the 2023 Pan American Games, Sung won gold medals in the doubles and team events.

-In March 2024, Sung was named to team USA's roster to compete at the 2024 Summer Olympics.
-During the team event, Sung, Amy Wang and Lily Zhang lost to Germany in the first round.
+In March 2024, Sung was named to the U.S. roster for the 2024 Summer Olympics.
+In the team event, Sung, Amy Wang, and Lily Zhang were defeated by Germany in the first round.

+Major League Table Tennis

+Sung joined Major League Table Tennis (MLTT) for its inaugural season after being drafted by the Portland Paddlers.
+She competed for Portland through the 2024 and 2025 seasons.

+In December 2025, the Portland Paddlers traded Sung to the Atlanta Blazers in exchange for Minhyung Jee and a 2026 second-round draft pick.
+The transaction was the first trade in MLTT history involving a female player.